khanfarr/visual-data-project-1/README.md

 I also added a third metric for context:
 - `gdp_per_capita`: GDP per capita (US$)

-My goal with this dashboard is to let someone compare these patterns in one place through distributions, a map view, and a correlation view.

 ## About the Data
 Data source: **Our World in Data**